ShirleyBWang/my_website/content/authors/Jordyn/_index.md

 - Past
 ---

-Jordyn Ricard is a rising senior at Northwestern University studying Human Development and Psychological Services.
-She is interested in better understanding the negative effects of early life stress and promoting adaptive development, and she plans to pursue a graduate degree in clinical psychology following her undergraduate studies.
+Jordyn Ricard is is a Research Assistant in the Nock Lab.
+She graduated from Northwestern University in 2020 with a B.S. in Human Development and Psychological Services.
+She is interested in the development of externalizing behaviors in minoritized youth with a focus on violence exposure, maltreatment, and other forms of trauma.
+Jordyn plans to apply to clinical psychology PhD programs during the 2021 - 2022 application cycle.